Skip to content

 Atomically updates a player-scoped value using a callback.
 Returns the new value.

-local newCoins = Riptide.State:UpdateForPlayer(player, "coins", function(old)
+local newCoins = Riptide.Server.State:UpdateForPlayer(player, "coins", function(old)

 return (old or 0) + 50